Gary Clark Jr. Live

 2014 live album by Gary Clark Jr.

-Gary Clark Jr. Live, or simply Live, is a live double album by American musician Gary Clark Jr., released by Warner Records on September 23, 2014.
+Gary Clark Jr. Live, or simply Live, is a live double album by American musician Gary Clark Jr., released by Warner Bros.
+Records on September 23, 2014.
 The tracks featured on the album were recorded over the course of an 18-month-long tour from 2013 to 2014.

 Gary Clark Jr. Live was ranked No. 47 on Rolling Stones list of the "50 Best Albums of 2014".

 Reception

 AllMusic's Steve Leggett called Gary Clark Jr. Live "a wonderful introduction to a fine young guitar player, songwriter, and singer", complimenting Clark's guitar playing as well as the sound quality.
 David Fricke of Rolling Stone praised the album as an improvement on Clark's 2012 studio effort Blak and Blu, writing that his extended solos in Gary Clark Jr. Live "show his clear, personal spin on the more recent precedents of Jimi Hendrix and Stevie Ray Vaughan".
 Michael Haskoor of Diffuser.fm also praised the album, calling it "simply great from front to back. [...]
 Gary Clark Jr. Live is not only an album, it's an experience."

 Rolling Stone ranked Gary Clark Jr. Live No. 47 on their list of the "50 Best Albums of 2014".
 In 2016, Troy L. Smith of Cleveland.com included Gary Clark Jr. Live on his list of "35 amazing live albums from the past 25 years", writing that it "showcases [Clark's] uncanny ability to ride a solo to chill-inducing levels.
 It also highlights his underrated falsetto."